juhasev/sample-ninja-help/panelist-imported-select-file.md

 Panelist Importer let’s you to import panelists (members) to an existing panel or subpanel from a CSV file.

 You must have FIRST_NAME, LAST_NAME and EMAIL columns in your CSV file.
-Technically you can import any variable that are are import writable with the exception POINTS_BALANCE, LOCALE and RECRUITMENT_SOURCE which cannot be modified once imported.
+Technically you cannot import into any data variables that are not owned by the system with the exception

+- POINTS_BALANCE
+- LOCALE
+- SUBSCRIBED_DATE
+- EMAIL_CONFIRMED
+- RECRUITMENT_SOURCE

+These values cannot be modified once imported!

-> You can view a list of importer writable variable in **Data Variables** but selecting **Registration / Import writable** as class.
+> You can view a list of importer writable variables in **Data Variables** but selecting **Registration / Import writable** as class
+> **RECRUITMENT_SOURCE** must be one of the defined under **Recruitment Sources** menu item.

 Easiest way to get started is to produce a test import file by clicking **GENERATE TEST IMPORT FILE**.
 This little tool let's you pick data variables that you would like to import.
 Just follow the format and you are good to go.